AmitKumarDas/Decisions/blogs/oep/0001_maya_operations.md

 - Scattering of core test logic can be verified from
   - Methods names that do not reflect its true behavior
   - Explosion of arguments for a single method
-- Once can also find test logic is tightly coupled with expect statements
+- One can also find test logic is tightly coupled with expect statements
   - In other words, this test logic is not usable in other scenarios
-    - e.g. monitoring, self-heal, etc.
+    - e.g. monitoring, self-heal, tooling, etc.

 #### Sample Code - 1
 ```go